jerrygeorge360/Learning-DSA/README.md

 # Learning-DSA
 This repository contains our conceptual understanding and implementations of different Data Structures and Algorithms.
-This would be implemented in Python and Php for now.
+This would be implemented in Python and JavaScript for now.

 # RoadMap